 Frosted Grapes are like CANDY, only healthier!

 So, why make frosted grapes (AKA sugared grapes!), you ask?
 Aren't they sweet enough as it is?
 Yes, plain old grapes are plenty sweet!

 But, frosted grapes make a cute addition to an appetizer platter surrounded by crackers and cheese.
 They are also appealing to kids who may be looking for a little something sweet but you don't want them eating candy.

-Frosted grapes with Jello are a much healthier snack than gum drops or other sweet, sugar covered candy.
+Frosted grapes with Jello are a much healthier snack than gum drops or other sweet, sugar-covered candy.

 Other Fruit Recipes You Might Like

 - Raspberry and Coconut Milk Popsicles A delicious and all-natural dairy-free popsicle recipe.

 - Easy Strawberry Icebox Pie Recipe with Pretzel Pie Crust